-The San Metropolitan Angelo Planning Organization is working toward incorporating these goals into the routine transportation planning process to address the transportation issues in the MPO area.
-The MPO works with the City of San Angelo, San Angelo Police Department and Department the Texas Transportation to determine where to focus planning efforts.
+The San Angelo Metropolitan Planning Organization is working toward incorporating these goals into the routine transportation planning process to address the transportation issues in the MPO area.
+The MPO works with the City of San Angelo, San Angelo Police Department and the Texas Department of Transportation to determine where to focus planning efforts.

-By working with these and other local, state and federal planning partners, the MPO is able to plan for growth and development, determine the effects and impacts of future transportation issues and develop solutions for long-term transportation issues and concerns.
+By working with these and other local, state and federal planning partners, the MPO is able to plan for growth and development, determine the effects and impacts of future transportation issues and develop solutions for longterm transportation issues and concerns.